FuzzyAutocomplete/FuzzyAutocompletePlugin/README.md

   * Clone and build the project
 * Restart Xcode and enjoy!

+## Options

+Changing options require restarting Xcode.
+All options off by default.

+* Shortest match being top priority: `defaults write com.apple.dt.xcode FuzzyAutocompletePrioritizeShortestMatch -bool yes`
+  * This makes it so you can always type more to match what you want without having to go through the list.
+Off by default as it ruins Xcode's built-in priority system.
+* Insert useful prefix when pressing `Tab`: `defaults write com.apple.dt.xcode FuzzyAutocompleteInsertUsefulPrefix -bool yes`
+  * Enables Xcode's old behaviour where pressing `Tab` inserts the common prefix of the your selected match (denoted by the underlined text).
+Off as it can return weird top results due to Xcode's fuzzy matching algorithm.
+Only works when the search prefix shares the prefix with the top match.

 ## Notes

 * Only tested with Xcode 5.0 and 5.1 on 10.9
 * Hasn't been tested with other plugins (other than `KSImageNamed`)

 ## Changelog

+#### 1.7 - 2014/03/23

+* Adds inserting useful prefix with `Tab` as an option.

 #### 1.6 - 2014/03/22